hashicorp/terraform-provider-google/website/docs/r/cloudbuild_trigger.html.markdown

   Path at which to mount the volume.
   Paths must be absolute and cannot conflict with other volume paths on the same build step or with certain reserved volume paths.

+The `artifacts` block supports:

+* `images` -
+  (Optional)
+  A list of images to be pushed upon the successful completion of all build steps.
+  The images will be pushed using the builder service account's credentials.
+  The digests of the pushed images will be stored in the Build resource's results field.
+  If any of the images fail to be pushed, the build is marked FAILURE.

+* `objects` -
+  (Optional)
+  A list of objects to be uploaded to Cloud Storage upon successful completion of all build steps.
+  Files in the workspace matching specified paths globs will be uploaded to the Cloud Storage location using the builder service account's credentials.
+  The location and generation of the uploaded objects will be stored in the Build resource's results field.
+  If any objects fail to be pushed, the build is marked FAILURE.
+  Structure is documented below.

+The `objects` block supports:

+* `location` -
+  (Optional)
+  Cloud Storage bucket and optional object path, in the form "gs://bucket/path/to/somewhere/".
+  Files in the workspace matching any path pattern will be uploaded to Cloud Storage with this location as a prefix.

+* `paths` -
+  (Optional)
+  Path globs used to match files in the build's workspace.

+* `timing` -
+  Output only.
+Stores timing information for pushing all artifact objects.
+  Structure is documented below.

+The `timing` block contains:

+* `start_time` -
+  (Optional)
+  Start of time span.
+  A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.
+Examples: "2014-10-02T15:01:23Z" and "2014-10-02T15:01:23.045123456Z".

+* `end_time` -
+  (Optional)
+  End of time span.
+  A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.
+Examples: "2014-10-02T15:01:23Z" and "2014-10-02T15:01:23.045123456Z".

+The `options` block supports:

+* `source_provenance_hash` -
+  (Optional)
+  Requested hash for SourceProvenance.
+  Each value may be one of `NONE`, `SHA256`, and `MD5`.

+* `requested_verify_option` -
+  (Optional)
+  Requested verifiability options.
+  Possible values are `NOT_VERIFIED` and `VERIFIED`.

+* `machine_type` -
+  (Optional)
+  Compute Engine machine type on which to run the build.
+  Possible values are `UNSPECIFIED`, `N1_HIGHCPU_8`, and `N1_HIGHCPU_32`.

+* `disk_size_gb` -
+  (Optional)
+  Requested disk size for the VM that runs the build.
+Note that this is NOT "disk free";
+  some of the space will be used by the operating system and build utilities.
+  Also note that this is the minimum disk size that will be allocated for the build -- the build may run with a larger disk than requested.
+At present, the maximum disk size is 1000GB; builds that request more than the maximum are rejected with an error.

+* `substitution_option` -
+  (Optional)
+  Option to specify behavior when there is an error in the substitution checks.
+  NOTE this is always set to ALLOW_LOOSE for triggered builds and cannot be overridden in the build configuration file.
+  Possible values are `MUST_MATCH` and `ALLOW_LOOSE`.

+* `dynamic_substitutions` -
+  (Optional)
+  Option to specify whether or not to apply bash style string operations to the substitutions.
+  NOTE this is always enabled for triggered builds and cannot be overridden in the build configuration file.

+* `log_streaming_option` -
+  (Optional)
+  Option to define build log streaming behavior to Google Cloud Storage.
+  Possible values are `STREAM_DEFAULT`, `STREAM_ON`, and `STREAM_OFF`.

+* `worker_pool` -
+  (Optional)
+  Option to specify a WorkerPool for the build.
+Format projects/{project}/workerPools/{workerPool}
+  This field is experimental.

+* `logging` -
+  (Optional)
+  Option to specify the logging mode, which determines if and where build logs are stored.
+  Possible values are `LOGGING_UNSPECIFIED`, `LEGACY`, `GCS_ONLY`, `STACKDRIVER_ONLY`, and `NONE`.

+* `env` -
+  (Optional)
+  A list of global environment variable definitions that will exist for all build steps in this build.
+If a variable is defined in both globally and in a build step, the variable will use the build step value.
+  The elements are of the form "KEY=VALUE" for the environment variable "KEY" being given the value "VALUE".

+* `secret_env` -
+  (Optional)
+  A list of global environment variables, which are encrypted using a Cloud Key Management Service crypto key.
+These values must be specified in the build's Secret.
+These variables will be available to all build steps in this build.

+* `volumes` -
+  (Optional)
+  Global list of volumes to mount for ALL build steps Each volume is created as an empty volume prior to starting the build process.
+  Upon completion of the build, volumes and their contents are discarded.
+Global volume names and paths cannot conflict with the volumes defined a build step.
+  Using a global volume in a build with only one step is not valid as it is indicative of a build request with an incorrect configuration.
+  Structure is documented below.

+The `volumes` block supports:

+* `name` -
+  (Optional)
+  Name of the volume to mount.
+  Volume names must be unique per build step and must be valid names for Docker volumes.
+  Each named volume must be used by at least two build steps.

+* `path` -
+  (Optional)
+  Path at which to mount the volume.
+  Paths must be absolute and cannot conflict with other volume paths on the same build step or with certain reserved volume paths.

 ## Attributes Reference